trpc/trpc/www/docs/client/react/suspense.md

 :::tip

-`useSuspense` & `useSuspenseInfiniteQuery` both return a `[data, query]`-_tuple_, to make it easy to directly use your data and renaming the variable to something descriptive
+`useSuspenseQuery` & `useInfiniteSuspenseQuery` both return a `[data, query]`-_tuple_, to make it easy to directly use your data and renaming the variable to something descriptive

 :::